locate an office

 1. Public policy: The Paris Agreement of 2015 provided a general framework for governments to reduce emissions to hit aggressive global net zero targets.
 Today, net zero pledges cover 92% of the world’s GDP, and companies connected to this energy transition are supported by more market participants and stronger infrastructure.

 4. The need for energy security and resilient supply chains: Geopolitical tensions and increasing global conflict have made governments ever more aware of the security of their energy sources and supplies.
-This has prompted a re-examination of supply chains for fossil fuels and other critical materials, spurring a wave of innovation focused on identifying and developing technologies that will increase efficiencies, reduce dependency on single suppliers or geographies, and diversify sources9.
+This has prompted a re-examination of supply chains for fossil fuels and other critical materials, spurring a wave of innovation focused on identifying and developing technologies that will increase efficiencies, reduce dependency on single suppliers or geographies, and diversify sources5.

 The opportunities we’re paying attention to

-This opportunity set spans multiple industries, geographies, and sectors, and it is important to note that many of the opportunities include long-term capital commitments and loss of tangible liquidity, as well as operational and technological risks that investors should consider before making an investment.
-In an effort to understand the breadth and scope of the opportunity set, we believe it is helpful to delineate its key segments and their relative stages of maturity:
+This opportunity set spans multiple industries, geographies and sectors, and it is important to note that many of the opportunities include long-term capital commitments and loss of tangible liquidity, as well as operational and technological risks that investors should consider before making an investment.
+In an effort to understand the breadth and scope of the opportunity set, we believe it is helpful to delineate its key segments and their relative stages of maturity.

-1. Electrification and renewable power generation: The most mature decarbonization sector, this segment includes everything that can be electrified, including renewable power generation, the evolution of the grid, and transportation.
-Investment opportunities in this space can partially be accessed through public markets, as well as private markets in infrastructure, buyout, and growth.
-Emerging technology solutions, such as AI-driven energy management systems and services, are unique to the buyout, growth and venture segments and offer substantial return potential above public markets and infrastructure.
+1. Electrification and renewable power generation: The most mature decarbonization sector, this segment includes everything that can be electrified, including renewable power generation, the evolution of the grid and transportation.
+Investment opportunities in this space can partially be accessed through public markets, as well as private markets in infrastructure, buyout and growth.
+Emerging technology solutions, such as AI-driven energy management systems and services, are unique to the buyout, growth and venture segments, and offer substantial return potential above public markets and infrastructure.

 The different stages of maturity of these sub-sectors have two major implications for investors looking to access the theme.

-Secondly, as noted earlier, most private market investments in these areas has been concentrated earlier in the capital stack.
+Secondly, as noted earlier, most private market investments in these areas have been concentrated earlier in the capital stack.
 This has allowed winning business models to grow into companies that are now ready to scale and meet the market opportunity.
 However, the funding needed to support their growth has not yet emerged at the scale needed.
 This has given rise to the rather pessimistic terms of the “Missing Middle” or the “Valley of Death.”
 We prefer to view it more pragmatically—a “Mountain of Opportunity”—and as a potential source of significant returns for investors who have the ability to allocate capital strategically.

 We can help